-Extraordinary, inspiring and significant in cultural endeavour over a lifetime, and wherever possible sharing these with the community.
+Extraordinary, inspiring and significant in cultural endeavour over a lifetime, and wherever possible sharing these with the community, including inspiring future generations.

 This award was established in 2012 by Marlborough Museum in partnership with Marlborough District Council and The Marlborough Express.

 The Award is made to recipients who have demonstrated a lifetime of excellence in cultural endeavour, and are a source of community inspiration.

 The selection panel includes two Community Representatives.
 These representatives are joined by the Mayor of Marlborough, or their representative, Executive Director of the Marlborough Heritage Trust, Steve Austin, and a representative of the Marlborough Heritage Trust, who combine to form the five members of the selection panel..